New Zealand United States Council

-The alliance provides a forum for the five nations to discuss animal health, welfare, and market access issues, and co-ordinate responses on issues that affect trade in beef and livestock.
+The IBA provides a forum for the nations to discuss animal health and welfare, and market access issues, and to co-ordinate responses on issues that affect trade in beef and livestock.

 B+LNZ is committed to the Tri-Lamb Group, a forum that enables us to work with Australian and United States lamb producer groups to develop the US market.

 The group’s major focus has been raising awareness among Americans of the health benefits of eating lamb, regardless of origin.